National Civic Federation: Development

 From the outset the NCF was dominated by the leaders of big business.
-In addition to Mark Hanna, leading roles were played by utilities magnates Samuel Insull and George B. Cortelyou, banker Franklin MacVeagh, and industrialist Andrew Carnegie.< By 1903 nearly one-third of the 367 American corporations with a capitalization of more than $10 million were represented in the NCF, as were 16 of the 67 biggest railroads in the country.
+In addition to Mark Hanna, leading roles were played by utilities magnates Samuel Insull and George B. Cortelyou, banker Franklin MacVeagh, and industrialist Andrew Carnegie.
+By 1903 nearly one-third of the 367 American corporations with a capitalization of more than $10 million were represented in the NCF, as were 16 of the 67 biggest railroads in the country.

+Major Republican leaders, such as President William McKinley and Senator Mark Hanna, made pro-labor statements.
+According to Gwendolyn Mink: The escalation in labor disruptions and the expansion in union membership encouraged business leaders to promote union-employer cooperation in order to rationalize production and maximize efficiency.
+The AFL was the linchpin of such cooperation.
+Where AFL unions existed, the AFL could be called upon to manage labor conflict; equally important, the AFL was unlikely to sacrifice its organization to the volatility of industrial unionism.

 During its first years of existence the NCF mediated several labor disputes and helped to broker agreements between capital and labor.
-The organization became active behind the scenes in a major strike of the coal industry in 1902, attempting to bring together coal operators and unionized miners to forge a solution to the work stoppage.
+The organization became active behind the scenes in a major Anthracite coal strike of 1902.
+It brought together coal operators and unionized miners to forge a solution to the work stoppage.
 Employers backing the NCF's approach to the labor problem envisioned a mutually beneficial social peace springing from collective bargaining, a position sharply criticized by other employers organized in the National Association of Manufacturers, which sought a crushing of trade unions and the establishment of an open shop in American industry.

 The National Civic Federation was instrumental in expanding and helping make uniform state laws regarding child labor, workmen's compensation, and factory safety.

 The NCF is credited with the passage in 1913 of the Newlands Labor Act for mediation of railroad disputes.
 The group also helped pave the way for the Federal Trade Commission Act of 1914.